CiscoISE/terraform-provider-ciscoise/docs/data-sources/node_deployment.md

   It performs read operation on Node Deployment.
   Discovers all deployment nodes in the cluster.
-  It provides basic information about each of deployed nodes in the cluster like Hostname, personas, status, roles and services.
-  It provides detailed information of the deployed node in the cluster.
+  It provides basic information about each of deployed nodes in the cluster like Hostname, personas, status, roles and services.It provides detailed information of the deployed node in the cluster.
 ---

 # ciscoise_node_deployment (Data Source)

 It performs read operation on Node Deployment.

-Discovers all deployment nodes in the cluster.
+- Discovers all deployment nodes in the cluster.
 It provides basic information about each of deployed nodes in the cluster like Hostname, personas, status, roles and services.

-It provides detailed information of the deployed node in the cluster.
+- It provides detailed information of the deployed node in the cluster.

 ## Example Usage